jcont12/ProgrammingNotes/Langs & Frameworks/Javascript/Advanced_concepts_course.md

 In this version, because all vars and fight function are within a function, the global scope does not have access to them and does not need to keep track of them!!! (brilliant).
 Additionally, we can still expose whatever we'd like to expose selectively so that we can still use it whenever we'd like (look at the return function) by calling the only thing from the file that is exposed to the global scope, the fightModule! (fightModule.fight('ron', 'hagrid')).
 Furthermore, if we were to create a Harry or voldemort variable somewhere else, the "harry" and "voldemort" within fightModule would not be affected!

 This was still NOT FLAWLESS.
 FightModule is still in the global scope, so if it were to be declared by somebody else somewhere else again, it would be overwritten.
-Secondly, if it has dependencies that it needs, then it is SUPER important that the order of the script tags in the html file was correct, because the order in which they are added to the html file MATTERS! (i.e. if there was another module that fightModule needed (say weaponModule) and the script for weaponModule came AFTER the fightModule one, then it would break cause fightModule would not have access to weaponModule elements.)
+Secondly, if it has dependencies that it needs, then it is SUPER important that the order of the script tags in the html file was correct, because the order in whiAch they are added to the html file MATTERS! (i.e. if there was another module that fightModule needed (say weaponModule) and the script for weaponModule came AFTER the fightModule one, then it would break cause fightModule would not have access to weaponModule elements.)

 ### COMMONJS and AMD (Asynchronous Module Definition)